pradhanhitesh/neuroimaging-resources/VBM/README.md

 spm12_extractlables(path/to/your/xyz/coordinates/.csv)
 ```
 The function will extract the labels and save the results to .csv file in the current working directory of the MATLAB.

+## spm12_extractROIvolumes.m
+Using SPM12 Results section you can view your significant clusters at specific FWE-corrected p-value and cluster threshold.
+Now, you can also save the clusters as "Binary Mask" which can be used to extract volume from those significant regions of the brain for all the subjects in your study.

+I would like to thanks <a href="https://scholar.google.com/citations?user=SAqX3r4AAAAJ&hl=en">Gerad R. Ridgway</a> for writing the original function <a href=http://www0.cs.ucl.ac.uk/staff/G.Ridgway/vbm/get_totals.m>get_totals.m</a>.
+On top of this function, I created a batch-system which is automated to extract from the subjects *mwp1** files (if you use CAT12 Segmentation).
+Just specify the path to where *mwp1** files are stored and function will generated a table consisting of filename and associated the GM-volume.